 The DTC brand, Allbirds, sets the standard high for product imagery.
-Each of their product pages has 8+ images, each showing a different angle of a product.
-In addition to the images, they include a video that shows how the shoe wears on a model’s feet.
+Each of their product pages has 8+ images, each showing a different angle of the product.
+In addition to the images, they include a video that demonstrates how the shoes fit on a model’s feet.

 4. Implement a dynamic sizing chart:

 Providing your customers with an accurate and detailed sizing chart is an essential part of reducing returns for your products.
 This is especially relevant if you’re in the apparel industry, as average return rates for online apparel brands hovers around 40 percent.